here is the query

 shows you the value 1 as the value for all the records in test2 table.

-query must have at least one column.
+Every SELECT query must have at least one column.
 I think that's why an unnamed column, which has the value 1, is used here.

-The sub-query gives you the rows of the related Customers from the table brochure_requests
+The sub-query gives you the rows of the related Customers from the table brochure_requests.

-causes the main query to return all the rows from the Customers
+NOT EXISTS causes the main query to return all the rows from the Customers table, which are not in the table brochure_requests.

 The relational operator in question is known as 'antijoin' (alternatively 'not match' or 'semi difference').
 In natural language: customers who do not match brochure_requests using the common attributes first_name and last_name.